How to Manage Former Peers Smoothly When You Become Their Leader

 1. Communicate Expectations With Openness and Respect

-Strong communication is vital so that your team can stick together and pull in the same direction.
+Strong communication is vital so that your team can stick together and pull in the same direction when managing former peers.
 When you’re leading a team that used to be your peers, it is even more crucial.
-After all, people at every level are wrestling with understanding what’s changed and what hasn’t.
+After all, people at every level are wrestling with understanding what’s changed and what hasn’t during the transition from peer to manager.

 If you communicate your goals, leadership style, and team hopes, your subordinates won’t have to guess.
-How thoroughly you elucidate your new role and why you have taken certain steps will grant them confidence working with you and lay the groundwork for an impactful partnership.
+How thoroughly you elucidate your new role and why you have taken certain steps will grant them confidence working with you and lay the groundwork for building authority as a new manager.

 2. Establish New Boundaries Early to Avoid Misunderstandings